 What is the best psychology book for beginners?

-The best psychology books for beginners are the following:
+The best psychology books to get for beginners are:

 The Willpower by Kelly McGonigal